 On November 4, 2016, and effective as of November 7, 2016, Mr. Das entered into an employment agreement to serve as Chief Marketing Officer of the Company.
 On February 2, 2018, he was promoted to Chief Operating Officer.
-In accordance with the terms of the agreement, Mr. Das will receive a base salary of \$250,000 per annum.
-In addition, Mr. Das will receive a bonus up to \$75,000 annually, provided that he completes the required tasks before their deadlines, and the tasks, their deadlines and the amount of corresponding bonuses shall be determined by the Company and the CEO.
-The agreement was effective for an initial term of twentyfour (24) months and was automatically renewed for one additional twelve (12) month period.
-The Company may terminate the services of Mr. Das with or without "just cause," (as defined).
+In accordance with the terms of the agreement, Mr. Das was entitled to a base salary of \$250,000 per annum and a bonus of up to \$75,000 annually.
+The agreement was effective for an initial term of twenty-four (24) months and was automatically renewed for one additional twelve (12) month period.
+The Company may terminate the services of Mr. Das with or without "just cause" (as defined).
 If the Company terminates Mr. Das' employment without just cause, or if Mr. Das resigns within twenty-four (24) months following a change of control (as defined) and as a result of a material diminution of his position or compensation, Mr. Das will receive (1) his base salary at the then current rate and levels for one (1) month if Mr. Das has been employed by the Company for at least six (6) months but not more than twelve (12) months as of the date of termination or resignation, for three (3) months if Mr. Das has been employed by the Company more than twelve (12) but not more than twenty-four (24) months as of the date of termination or resignation, or for six (6) months if Mr. Das has been employed by the Company for more than twenty-four (24) months as of the date of resignation or termination; (2) 50% of the value of any accrued but unpaid bonus that Mr. Das otherwise would have received; (3) the value of any accrued but unpaid vacation time; and (4) any unreimbursed business expenses and travel expenses that are reimbursable under the agreement.
 If the Company terminates Mr. Das' employment with just cause, Mr. Das will receive only the portion of his base salary and accrued but unused vacation pay that has been earned through the date of termination.
 On August 31, 2018, the Company amended Mr. Das' employment agreement to make the following changes to his compensation effective May 14, 2018: (1) increase in base salary to \$275,000 per year, (2) have up to \$50,000 in MBO's annually, (3) commissions equal to 2% of recognized revenue associated with the IPA product line paid quarterly and subject to the Company policies in connection with commissions payable and (4) provide a transportation allowance of \$1,000 per month.
 On May 10, 2019, the Company amended Mr. Das' commission plan to include a 1% commission on recognized revenue associated with the Shoom product line paid quarterly and subject to Company commission plan policies.
+On May 1, 2020, Mr. Das's base salary was increased to \$300,000.
+Effective as of March 2021, Mr. Das resigned from his position as Chief Marketing Officer.
+Effective as of January 1, 2021, Mr. Das's base salary was increased to \$312,000 and, in lieu of the payment of any commissions, his bonus target was increased to be up to \$300,000, subject to the satisfaction of certain performance milestones.